 - Daypack (20 litres): On the climb to Brahmatal Top on the fifth day, you will be leaving your bigger backpack behind at the Brahmatal campsite.
 So you’ll need a smaller backpack to carry water, snacks and your medical kit.
 Bring a foldable backpack.
 If you’re coming in a group, two of you can share a daypack.

 - Five layers of warm clothes: If you’re trekking in winter, carry two sweaters, two fleece jackets and a padded jacket.
-If you’re trekking in summer (March/April), three warm layers will suffice.
+If you’re trekking in spring (March/April), three warm layers will suffice.

 - Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
-If you’re too cold, you can wear two tshirts together for more insulation.
+Let one of these be a dri-fit t-shirt.
+It will dry quickly in case you are trekking on a rainy day.
 A common mistake that trekkers make is not changing their tshirts often enough.
 Regardless of how cold it is, the body tends to sweat a lot.
-Trekkers who don’t change to fresh clothes fall ill due to wet clothes and are often unable to complete their trek.
+Trekkers who don’t change to fresh clothes after reaching the campsite fall ill due to wet clothes and are often unable to complete their trek.

 - Thermals: Carry thermals (top and bottom) to keep yourself warm at night.
 Keep your thermals fresh and don’t wear them while trekking.

 - Sunglasses: Sunglasses are mandatory.
 There will be a lot of snow in winter and can cause snow blindness.